codeceptjs/CodeceptJS/docs/typescript.md

 # Typescript

 CodeceptJS supports [type declaration](https://github.com/codecept-js/CodeceptJS/tree/master/typings) for [TypeScript](https://www.typescriptlang.org/).
-It means that allow you to write your tests in TypeScript.
-Also, all of your custom steps could be write in TypeScript.
+It means now you can write your tests in TS.
+Also, all of your custom steps could be written in TS

 # Why TypeScript?

 With the TypeScript writing CodeceptJS tests becomes much easier.
-If correctly configured TypeScript in your project and correctly configured your IDE, then you can get the following features as result:
+If you configure TS properly in your project as well as your IDE, you will get the following features:
-- [Autocomplete (with InteleSence)](https://code.visualstudio.com/docs/editor/intellisense) - a tool that tries complete your thoughts for you and suggest you which function or property exist in class, what arguments can be passed to the method, what method return etc.
+- [Autocomplete (with InteleSence)](https://code.visualstudio.com/docs/editor/intellisense) - a tool that streamlines your work by suggesting when you typing what function or property which exists in a class, what arguments can be passed to that method, what it returns, etc.
 Example:

 ![Auto Complete](/img/Auto_comlete.gif)